-Table 11 Consumption equivalent welfare gains in basis points, calculated for policies implemented in a recession with and without aggregate demand effects, for different unemployment benefit rates.
+Table 11 Consumption-equivalent welfare gains in basis points, calculated for policies implemented in a recession with and without aggregate demand effects, for different unemployment benefit rates

 Changing the properties of the recession

-In this section we alter two properties of the recesssion and study the impact of those changes (one at a time) on our main results.
+In this section, we alter two properties of the recession and study the effect of those changes (one at a time) on our main results.
 First, we lower the average length of a recession from six quarters in the baseline to four quarters.
 Second, we increase the consumption elasticity of the aggregate demand effect, κ, from 0.3 in the baseline to 0.5.
-In either case, the parameter changes do not require a reestimation of the discount factor distribution, since the baseline saving behavior is unaffected by properties of the recession, which arrives as an MIT shock.
+In either case, the parameter changes do not require a re-estimation of the discount factor distribution, since the baseline saving behavior is unaffected by properties of the recession, which arrives as an MIT shock.

 Table 12 presents the welfare results for different properties of the recession.
-In case of a shorter average recession length of 4 quarters as opposed to 6 quarters in the baseline, we observe lower welfare impacts of the policies.
-As argued earlier this is because the policies are particularly effective during recessions.
-Hence the additional spending induced by the policies is now less likely to occur while the recession is ongoing.
-This can also be seen by investigating the long-run multipliers of the policies, which fall slightly for all three policies considered: from 1.339 in the baseline to 1.314 in case of the shorter recession length for the stimulus check; from 1.275 to 1.255 for the UI extension; and from 1.079 to 1.042 for the tax cut.
+In case of a shorter average recession length of four quarters, as opposed to six quarters, in the baseline, we observe lower welfare effects of the policies.
+As argued earlier, the reason is that the policies are particularly effective during recessions.
+Hence, the additional spending induced by the policies is now less likely to occur while the recession is ongoing.
+This outcome can also be seen by investigating the long-run multipliers of the policies, which fall slightly for all three policies considered: from 1.339 in the baseline to 1.314 in case of the shorter recession length for the stimulus check, from 1.275 to 1.255 for the UI extension, and from 1.079 to 1.042 for the tax cut.

-A higher value for κ, and hence stronger aggregate demand effects, considerably increases the welfare effects of each policy.
+A higher value for κ—and hence stronger aggregate demand effects—considerably increases the welfare effects of each policy.
 Of course, this is only the case in the version of the model with aggregate demand effects.
-In their absence, there is no change of the welfare results relative to the baseline calibration of the model.
+In their absence, there is no change in the welfare results relative to the baseline calibration of the model.
 The larger κ implies a larger boost to aggregate income in response to the demand effects of the policies.
-This larger boost translates to a larger increase in consumption and thus a stronger welfare impact.
-Under stronger AD effects, the policies have also considerably larger long-run multipliers.
-The stimulus check exhibits a multiplier of 1.811 (baseline: 1.339), the UI extension of 1.633 (1.275) and the tax cut of 1.271 (1.079).
+This larger boost translates to a larger increase in consumption and thus a stronger welfare effect.
+Under stronger aggregate demand effects, the policies have also considerably larger long-run multipliers.
+The stimulus check exhibits a multiplier of 1.811 (baseline: 1.339); the UI extension, a multiplier of 1.633 (1.275); and the tax cut, a multiplier of 1.271 (1.079).